marl/openl3/README.md

 Please refer to the [documentation](https://openl3.readthedocs.io/en/latest/) for detailed instructions and examples.

+The audio and image embedding models provided here are published as part of [1], and are based on the Look, Listen and Learn approach [2].
 For details about the embedding models and how they were trained, please see:

 Look, Listen, and Learn More: Design Choices for Deep Audio Embeddings<br/>
 Jason Cramer, Ho-Hsiang Wu, Justin Salamon and Juan Pablo Bello<br/>